Amazing countries Americans rarely visit but should

 Luxembourg

-It'll be hard not to be enchanted by the Czech Republic.
-This landlocked county is home to the largest density of castles in all of Europe, from crumbling ruins to remarkably intact hidden gems, which add to its fairy-tale feel.
-Prague, the country's alluring capital, is the epitome of Czech culture.
-With its gorgeous Gothic architecture, historic streets and the world's largest castle complex, Prague Castle, the city offers a window into the past.
+It's hard not to be enchanted by Czechia.
+This landlocked country is home to the largest density of castles in all of Europe, from crumbling ruins to remarkably intact hidden gems, which add to its fairytale feel.
+Prague, the country's alluring capital, is the epitome of Czech culture: with its gorgeous Gothic architecture, historic streets, and the world's largest castle complex, Prague Castle, the city offers a window into the past.

 Cook Islands